-Prevention of money laundering and transparency register
+10. Prevention of money laundering and transparency register

-9.1 Anti-money laundering and counter-terrorist financing measures
+10.1 Anti-money laundering and counter-terrorist financing measures

-The transfer agent will request information and documents (such as proof of identity) necessary for compliance with the anti-money laundering and counter-terrorist financing legislation in force in Luxembourg.
+The transfer agent charged with the registrar function (transfer agent) will request information and documents (such as proof of identity) necessary for compliance with the anti-money laundering and counter-terrorist financing legislation in force in the Grand Duchy of Luxembourg.